. . . one of the [important] pieces… is to get that sense of ‘we’re not in this alone,’ that ‘we have more connections than we know.’

 THE MAIN PARTS OF THE SESSION

 After launching the sumApp survey, Maya took the participants into the hall for some experiential activities.
 They started with a continuum activity, asking people to go on a continuum to the place that best represented their county board on several different scales (boundaries, flexibility, inclusivity, etc.).
-Then they discussed leadership styles needed for networks, which are different from the styles needed in traditional functional hierarchies, and did an around that.
+Then they discussed leadership styles needed for networks, which are different from the styles needed in traditional functional hierarchies, and did an activity around that.
 Then:

 We did something I do with groups often, where we experience a network physically.
-We identified people to be hubs and gatekeepers and went through where they could see how those roles influence a network.
+We identified people to be hubs and gatekeepers and went through an activity where they could see how those roles influence a network.

 During that time, people still were updating their information.
 We had a few new people come in for the second hour.
 We added them.
 In the meantime, you and I were frantically Slacking back and forth about “what’s happening” and “is this going to work?”.